Research lines

 We are interested about the impact of environment changes (warming, deoxygenation and acidification) on marine microbial communinites.
 Among questions, the deoxygenation of coastal systems is of primary importance.
 Oxygen deficiency is spreading in aquatic environments as a consequence of anthropogenic loading of nutrients and global warming.
 This has strong implications for ecosystems functioning including the expansion of dead zones and severe alterations of global biogeochemical cycles.
 We aim to advance the knowledge about the consequences of deoxygenation of coastal systems on microbial metabolisms and the subsequent impacts on their functions at an ecosystem-scale using molecular (paleo)ecology tools.

-Currently, our projects include the study of the biogeographical distribution of Hg-cycling microorganisms in the global ocean (Meta-Hg working group) and the exploration of the microbial ecology of the Baltic Sea (w Anders Andersson and Elinor Andrén), the Black Sea (w Marco Coolen), Cariaco Basin (w Maria Pachiadaki), Norwegian fjords water columns (w Erik Björn) and Mayotte coral reefs (w Nick Kamenos and Heidi Burdett).
-Ongoing collaborations include the study of microorganisms from the Venice lagoon (w Andrea Garcia Bravo), Mar Menor (w Isabel Ferrera), Greek seas (w Chrysoula Gubili), Greenland fjords (with Carl Lamborg) and the Southern ocean (w Linda Armbrecht).
+Currently, our projects include the study of the biogeographical distribution of Hg-cycling microorganisms in the global ocean (Meta-Hg working group) and the exploration of the microbial ecology of the Baltic Sea (w Anders Andersson and Elinor Andrén), the Black Sea (w Marco Coolen), Cariaco Basin (w Maria Pachiadaki), Norwegian fjords (w Erik Björn, Andrea Garcia Bravo and Stefan Bertilsson), Swedish fjords (w Carina Bunse, Helena Filipsson, Courtney Stairs and Stefano Bonaglia), Greenland fjords (w Carl Lamborg) and Mayotte coral reefs (w Nick Kamenos and Heidi Burdett).

 - 2023: Starting grant funded by the Swedish Research Council VR (grant 2023-03504).
 Gasping for Breath: Exploring the consequences of coastal deoxygenation on microbial processes and ecosystem services.
 Applicant : E Capo.
 4 MSEK (342,000 €).